Zekiah-A/Auto-Google-Classroom/README.md

 Very basic shell script that opens google classroom/any homework site at a specified time every day (for those who like to sleep in 😎)

 Dependencies:
 >  _at_ package installed on system (default on most linux distrobutions).
-Can be installed with "sudo apt install at".
+Can be installed with "sudo apt install at"

 >  _atd_ scheduling daemon enabled at boot for automatic execution.
 Can be done with "sudo systemctl enable --now atd"